Oil price jumps to $115 after reports of 'extended' Iran blockade

 "Iran has said it will continue to disrupt traffic travelling through the Strait of Hormuz in response to the US blockade."

-✕ Omission: The article fails to mention the US-Israel war with Iran, the killing of Iran’s Supreme Leader, the Minab school strike, or displacement of millions—critical context that explains the blockade and oil volatility.
+✕ Omission: The article fails to mention the broader US-Israel war with Iran, the death of Ayatollah Khamenei, or legal controversies around the conflict’s legality — all critical context for understanding the blockade’s origins.

 Financial markets portrayed in a state of crisis due to geopolitical conflict